SysManSquad/sysmansquadblogdev/content/posts/2020-12-30-automating-changing-out-of-business-hours-responses/index.md

                   <li>
                     a way for our script to log in without a user present<ul>
                       <li>
-                        we set up <strong>Certificate Authentication</strong> so that we can have this working securely, without a password or token to compromise
+                        we set up **Certificate Authentication** so that we can have this working securely, without a password or token to compromise
                       </li>
                     </ul>
                   </li>